 Did you know that your arm only has one bony joint articulation where your collarbone (clavicle) attaches to the acromion (tip of the shoulder blade)?

-The rest of your attachments are muscular, which highlights the importance of retraining and strengthening of your shoulder muscles.
+The rest of your attachments are muscular, highlighting the importance of retraining and strengthening your shoulder muscles.

 Calcific Tendinopathy Treatment

 Researchers have concluded that there are mostly seven stages that need to be covered to rehabilitate these injuries and prevent recurrence effectively – these are: